HR Research - Research Topic In Human Resource Management

-e) MbO Approach: When an MbO approach is applied to the human resources area, the research team can compare actual results with stated objectives.
+e) MBO Approach: When an MBO approach is applied to the human resource management area, the research team can compare actual results with stated objectives.
 Areas of poor performance can be detected and reported.

 Interviews of employees and managers offer research teams a powerful tool for collecting information about HR activities and identifying areas that need improvement.
 Criticisms and comments from interviews can help pinpoint perceptions and causes that can form the basis for departmental action.
 Likewise, suggestions by managers may reveal ways to provide them with better service.
 When the criticisms are valid, changes should be made.
 But when the HR department is correct, it may have to educate others in the organization by explaining the procedures that are being researched.